 Name of the variety (optional)

 The name of a variety may be replaced by a synonym.
-A trade name can only be given in addition to the variety name [proposal by South Africa] or the synonym.
+A trade name can only be given in addition to the variety name or the synonym.

 “seedless”: (optional, seedless citrus fruit may occasionally contain seeds).